MSE2202/ESP01-Beacon/README.md

 # ESP01-Beacon

-Implements an IR beacon to emits bursts of a single character.
+Implements an IR beacon to emit bursts of a single character.
 The hardware is assumed to be an ESP8266-based ESP-01S module.
 Components are connected as shown below:

 <img src="docs/ESP01-Beacon.jpg" alt="ESP01-Beacon" width="60%"/>